The Global Zeitenwende

 That failure stems from the fact that fewer and fewer countries, including the ones that built the previous international order, seem committed to maintaining it.
 The United States led two orders after World War II: a Keynesian one that was not inordinately interested in how states ran their internal affairs in a bipolar Cold War world (a socialist India, therefore, could be the largest recipient of World Bank aid in the 1950s, 1960s, and 1970s), and, after the Cold War, a neoliberal one in a unipolar world that ignored national sovereignty and boundaries where it needed to.
 Both orders professed to be “open, rules-based, and liberal,” upholding the values of democracy, so-called free markets, human rights, and the rule of law.
 In reality, they rested on the dominance and imperatives of U.S. military, political, and economic power.
 For much of the era that followed the demise of the Soviet Union, most powers, including a rising China, generally went along with the U.S.-led order.

 Recent years, however, suggest that this arrangement is a thing of the past.
 Major powers exhibit what may be called “revisionist” behavior, pursuing their own ends to the detriment of the international order and seeking to change the order itself.
 Often, revisionism takes the shape of territorial disputes, particularly in the Indo-Pacific: China’s friction with its neighbors India, Japan, Vietnam, and others in maritime Asia comes to mind.
 Russian President Vladimir Putin’s invasion of Ukraine was a violation of international norms and a further rebuke to the notion that Russia could find a comfortable role within a U.S.-led order in Europe.
-Revisionism also manifests in the actions of a plethora of other powers, including the growing skepticism about free trade in the United States, the military build-up in once-pacifist Japan, and the rearmament of Germany.
+Revisionism also manifests in the actions of a plethora of other powers, including the growing skepticism about free trade in the United States, the military buildup in once pacifist Japan, and the rearmament of Germany.
 Many countries are unhappy with the world as they see it and seek to change it to their own advantage.
 This tendency could lead to a meaner, more contentious geopolitics and poorer global economic prospects.
 Coping with a world of revisionist powers could be the defining challenge of the years ahead.

 Few of the world’s major powers are content with the international order as it exists.
 As the sole global superpower, the United States is committed to extending President Joe Biden’s domestic agenda under the rubric of “Build Back Better World.”
 The program’s name itself indicates that the order the United States has presided over so successfully for more than half a century needs improvement.
-The foreign policy establishment within the United States seems riven by fault lines separating those who preach a modern form of isolationism and restraint and those who have embarked on an ideological quest to divide the world between democracies and autocracies.
+The foreign policy establishment in the United States seems riven by fault lines separating those who preach a modern form of isolationism and restraint and those who have embarked on an ideological quest to divide the world between democracies and autocracies.
 The United States has turned away from international institutions it built, such as the United Nations and the World Trade Organization.
 It has stepped back from its commitments to free trade by withdrawing from agreements such as the Trans-Pacific Partnership.
-The view from Washington has grown darker, with great power threats looming on the horizon: not only China but also Russia, which has in many ways been expelled from the international order that sought to remake it in the image of the West.
+The view from Washington has grown darker, with great-power threats looming on the horizon: not only China but also Russia, which has in many ways been expelled from the international order that sought to remake it in the image of the West.

 China was the greatest beneficiary of the globalized order led by the United States.
 It now wants, in President Xi Jinping’s words, to “take center stage.”
 Beijing explicitly seeks a rearrangement of the balance of power in Asia and a greater voice for China in international affairs.
-But Chinese leaders have yet to present an alternative ideology that attracts others or confers legitimacy to their quest for dominance.
+But Chinese leaders have yet to present an alternative ideology that attracts others or confers legitimacy to China's quest for dominance.
 Even in its immediate neighborhood, China’s influence is contested.
 Major flashpoints and security dilemmas, including the future of Taiwan and territorial disputes with India and Japan, surround China.
 These disputes are a consequence of the real ways that China has disrupted the balance of regional and global power.
 Taken together, China’s assertive actions since 2008 make clear that Beijing seeks to change the global order.